na-na-hi/renget/archive/lcg_resources.md

 ## Changelog
-9/22-23/23: Created then pulled an all-nighter to finish V.1 9/24/23: Fixing minor errors and ordering of some links, added the Korean Zena cat archive
+9/22-23/23: Created then pulled an all-nighter to finish V.1 9/24/23: Fixing minor errors and ordering of some links, added the Korean Zena cat archive - added link to uptie 3 character stories